w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/video-player.md

 status: developing
 ---

-Content author(s) provide a video player that supports appropriate :term[media alternatives].
+Content author(s) provide a :term[video] player that supports appropriate :term[media alternatives].
 The video player includes the following features [list all that apply]:

 * Supports closed :term[captions] in a standard caption format;
 * Turning captions on and off;